sparkflows/sparkflows-docs/docs/jupyter-guide/analytics-app-end-to-end/example-analytical-app.rst

 Prints the Results
 ------------------

-Once you run the application, it uses **Jupyter Notebook** connection to submit and print the response back from Jupyter Notebook to Sparkflows UI.
+When you run the application, it utilizes the Jupyter Notebook connection to submit the job and print the response back from the Jupyter Notebook to the Fire Insights UI.

 .. figure:: ../../_assets/jupyter/example-app-run.PNG
    :alt: jupyter